browserengineering/book/book/scheduling-and-threading.md

         threading.Timer(time / 1000.0, run_callback).start()
 ```

-Now only the main thread will call `evaljs`, which is better.
+Now only the primary thread will call `evaljs`,.
 But now
 we have two threads accessing the `task_runner`: the main thread, to
 run tasks, and the timer thread, to add them.
 This is a [race
 condition](https://en.wikipedia.org/wiki/Race_condition) that can